-School leaders are best placed to determine the workforce that is required in school, taking into account the updated advice set out in this section of the guidance for those staff who are CEV.
-The expectation is that those staff not attending school who are still able to work should do so from home where possible.
+School leaders are best placed to determine the workforce that is required in school, taking into account the advice set out in this section of the guidance for those staff who are CEV.

 Some roles, such as some administrative roles, may be conducive to home working, and you should consider what is feasible and appropriate.